rostock/Corporate-Design-GDI.HRO/README.md

 # *Klarschiff* – Corporate Design

-The graphics representing the corporate design of the *Klarschiff* project
+The graphics representing the corporate design of the *Klarschiff* project – view it in production: https://demo.klarschiff-hro.de

 ## Background